i3arnon/i3arnon.github.io/_drafts/task-enumerable-awaiter.md

 }
 ```

-One of these features is async-await (or the Task-based Asynchronous Pattern).
-The compiler doesn't expect `Task` or `Task<T>` specifically, it looks for a `GetAwaiter` method that returns an awaiter that implements `INotifyCompletion` and has `IsCompleted`, `OnCompleted` and `GetResult`. `GetAwaiter` can also be an extension method so it's possible to make existing types awaitables with the right custom awaiter.
+One of these features is async/await (or the Task-based Asynchronous Pattern).
+The compiler doesn't expect `Task` or `Task<T>` specifically, it looks for a `GetAwaiter` method that returns an awaiter that in turn implements `INotifyCompletion` and has:

+- `IsCompleted`: Enables optimizations when the operation completes synchronously.
+- `OnCompleted`: Accepts the callback to invoke when the asynchronous operation completes.
+- `GetResult`: Returns the result of the operation (if there is one) and rethrows the exception if one occurred.

+`GetAwaiter` can also be an extension method so it's possible to turn existing types to awaitables with the right custom awaiter.

 I recently made such an awaiter to allow awaiting a collection of tasks together by calling `Task.WhenAll` and wrapping the returned `Task`'s awaiter: